brycked/ts-template/README.md

 1. Find & replace `template` with the name of this repository
 2. Find & replace the description with a proper one
-3. Update description and keywords of the [GitHub repository](https://github.com/brycked/template)
+3. Update the description and topics of the [GitHub repository](https://github.com/brycked/template)
 4. Remove this section from the README

 ## Usage